Affiliates & Partners

 Public Libraries Victoria

-PLV logoPublic Libraries Victoria take in the hundreds of organisations acting as grass-roots knowledge hubs for communities across our state.
-From 2019, the Royal Society of Victoria is delighted to partner with this network to convene science engagement activities for people of all ages and backgrounds, supported by small grants under the Inspiring Victoria program, including activities for National Science Week.
+PLV logoPublic Libraries Victoria takes in the hundreds of organisations acting as grass-roots knowledge hubs for communities across our state.
+The Society partners with this network to convene science engagement activities for people of all ages and backgrounds, supported by small grants under the Inspiring Victoria program, including activities for National Science Week.

 Neighbourhood Houses Victoria

-Neighbourhood Houses Victoria is the peak body for the community house sector, representing close to 400 community-based organisations across Victoria.
+Neighbourhood Houses Victoria is the peak body for the community house sector, representing around 400 community-based organisations across Victoria.
 Neighbourhood Houses have a significant and meaningful impact on the individual lives of everyday Victorians and hundreds of local communities.
-From 2021, the Society is delighted to work with NHV to deliver grass-roots science literacy and translation initiatives as a part of the Inspiring Victoria program, with a strong focus on climate transitions and sustainability, including activities for National Science Week.
+The Society works with NHV to deliver grass-roots science literacy and translation initiatives as a part of the Inspiring Victoria program, with a strong focus on climate transitions and sustainability, including activities for National Science Week.

 Museums Victoria